ballerina-attic/websocket-integration/README.md

         broadcast(consMap, msg);
     }

-    // This resource will trigger when a new text message arrives at the server resource onTextMessage (ws:Connection con, ws:TextFrame frame, string name) {
+    // This resource triggers when a new text message arrives at the server resource onTextMessage (ws:Connection con, ws:TextFrame frame, string name) {
         // Create the message
         string msg = string `{{name}}: {{frame.text}}`;